 Today, people have the luxury, through a website, of knowing a lot about your church before ever entering the doors.
 You’ll want to give them the important information so they can decide if your church seems like a good fit for them.

 The company that builds your church website should be one that is intimately familiar with the needs of churches.
 The start to getting people to your church is not a lot of fancy expensive features, but to make sure the basics are in place and your website is current.
-We not only have a professional interest in church websites, but are lifelong church attenders ourselves (with years of experience building church websites) and have a passion for seeing people be able to find out what it’s like to have a personal relationship with God.
+We not only have a professional interest in church websites, but are lifelong church attenders ourselves and have a passion for seeing people be able to find out what it’s like to have a personal relationship with God.
 We want to see your church grow because of this passion.

 Small church websites can be a great tool in the growth of a congregation.
 But for this to be effective, you need a professional looking, well functioning, and easy to navigate website.
 We can give you all of that.